cs160-berkeley/Group-6-Project/README.md

 # Additional Information
 Welcome to Group 6's Project: Balance

-Currently we have worked out a skeleton for our application!

-Please checkout the other two branches to see our two features we are developing!

 Thank you for your time.
 Hope you like it.
 Enjoy Balance.